rishi255/posh_codex/PoshCodex/Plaster Build Instructions.md

 Invoke-Build
 ```

-This will package all code into files located in .\bin\PoshCodex.
+This will package all code into files located in `.\bin\PoshCodex`.
 That folder is now ready to be installed, copy to any path listed in you PSModulePath environment variable and you are good to go!

 ---